For Doctors Who Want To Provide Abortions, Employment Contracts Often Tie Their Hands

 But as the reach of Catholic-affiliated health care grows, these protections are starting to have consequences for doctors who do want to perform abortions — even as a side job.

-Religious hospitals often prohibit their doctors from performing abortions — even if they perform those abortions at unaffiliated clinics, says Noel León, a lawyer with the National Women's Law Center.
-She was hired about two years ago to help physicians who want to be abortion providers.
+Religious hospitals often prohibit their doctors from performing abortions — even if they do so at unaffiliated clinics, says Noel León, a lawyer with the National Women's Law Center.
+León was hired about two years ago to help physicians who want to be abortion providers.
 They have little in the way of legal protection, she says.

 "Institutions are using the institutional religious and moral beliefs to interfere with employees' religious and moral beliefs," León says.